calcmogul/controls-engineering-in-frc/README.md

   * See 971/y2014/control_loops/python/claw.py
   * Use as example of coordinate transformations for states?

-Complete sections on integral control for plant augmentation and delta U control?

 ### Add content for building understanding and intuition

 ### Supplementary background